mitchgill16/AFL_Data/AFL_ML/README.md

 - upload to GIThub
 - update gether Afl data to be for 2024
 - check logic of PAV
-- how to handle round 0 and bye rounds
+- manually add in round 0 and bye rounds
-- retrain models on the most up to date data
+- retrain models on the most up to date data from 2021 onwards only though
-- check venue alias
 - can we predict round 1